thephpleague/omnipay/README.md

 For more information, see the [example application directory](https://github.com/adrianmacneil/omnipay/tree/master/example).

+## Support

+If you are having general issues with Omnipay, we suggest posting on [Stack Overflow](http://stackoverflow.com/).
+Be sure to add the [omnipay tag](http://stackoverflow.com/questions/tagged/omnipay) so it can be easily found.

+If you believe you have found a bug, please report it using the [GitHub issue tracker](https://github.com/adrianmacneil/omnipay/issues), or better yet, fork the library and submit a pull request.

+## Contributing

+* Fork the project.
+* Make your feature addition or bug fix.
+* Add tests for it.
+This is important so I don't break it in a future version unintentionally.
+* Commit just the modifications, do not mess with the composer.json or CHANGELOG.md files.
+* Ensure your code is nicely formatted in the [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) style and that all tests pass.
+* Send the pull request.
+* Check that the [travis build](https://travis-ci.org/adrianmacneil/omnipay) passed.
+If not, rinse and repeat.

 ## Feedback

 **Please provide feedback!** We want to make this library useful in as many projects as possible.